Microsoft Office Add-In Developer

 Event-Based Office Add-In Activation: Automating Document Workflows

 The traditional model for Microsoft Office add-ins has always been reactive.
 A user clicks a button, opens a task pane, or selects a menu item, and the add-in responds.
 This interaction pattern has served organisations well for years, but it imposes a fundamental limitation: every automated action requires a human trigger.
+An ‘office app’ refers to applications like Word, Excel, or Outlook, which can be extended with add-ins to enhance their functionality.

 From Reactive to Proactive: Understanding the Shift